goosst/wesite/content/posts/postbox_v2.md

 - There is a mismatch in voltage between two AA-batteries (2.4ish V) and the ESP (requires 3.3V).
 To avoid having a boost dc-converter turned on 24/7 and reduce battery life (significantly), the dc-converter and ESP will periodically get enabled/disabled by an Arduino pro mini.
 - The status of the ESP8266 gets communicated to the pro mini in a simple way.
 - The Arduino pro mini can work up to 1.8V.
 It does require setting the fuses of the microcontroller to the appropriate values.
 This will be done by burning a specific bootloader.
-- compared to the first version of the mailbox detection, Tasmota will not be used.
+- Compared to the first version of the mailbox detection, Tasmota will not be used.
 This to further minimize the time the ESP8266 is alive and connected to wifi.

 ## Layout